jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 ### `annual_weather_variables.R`

 The final step of getting weather variables that we can assess with respect to abundance changes is to calculate a set of annual weather variables from the anomalies that can be linked to abundance.
-There are several potential candiates for aspects of the weather anomalies that species may be responding to, including the central tendancy,  maxima/minima, variance, moments, or number of extreme values.
+There are several potential candidates for aspects of the weather anomalies that species may be responding to, including the central tendency,  maxima/minima, variance, moments, or number of extreme values.

 In `annual_weather_variables.R`, we load in the `chelsa_stl` RDS file, and then calculate annual summary statistics for each study and each buffer scale.